moufidayoub11/giteasypush/README.md

 chmod +x giteasypush.sh
 ```

-2. Move the script into a directory within your system PATH, such as `/usr/local/bin`:
+2. Move the script into a directory within your system PATH, such as `/usr/local/bin` and rename it so you can remember the command name (e.g. gep):

 ```
-mv giteasypush.sh /usr/local/bin
+mv giteasypush.sh /usr/local/bin/gep
 ```

 Now, you can run the script from anywhere with this simple command:

 ```
-giteasypush.sh yourfile 'Your commit message'
+gep yourfile 'Your commit message'
 ```

 #### Windows: